cylc/cylc-flow/doc/paper.md

 by Cylc without modification: they are automatically wrapped in code to trap errors and report run status via authenticated HTTPS messages.
-Cylc workflows (or *suites*) are defined with a graph notation that efficiently expresses dependence between tasks; and task runtime properties (what to run, where to run it, and how to submit the job) are defined in an inheritance hierarchy for efficient sharing of common settings.
+Cylc workflows (or *suites*) are defined with a graph notation that efficiently expresses dependence between tasks; and task runtime properties (what to run, and where and how to run the job) are defined in an inheritance hierarchy for efficient sharing of common settings.
 Tasks can depend on the wall clock and arbitrary external events, as well as other tasks.
-Dependence between workflows is also supported, so for coupled systems you can choose between a large suite that controls all tasks, and many smaller suites that depend on each other.
+Dependence between workflows is also
+supported: for coupled systems you can choose between a large suite that controls all tasks, and many smaller suites that depend on each other.

-# References
-(not sure if there are any at this point...)